chdft/ExtensionBridge/readme.md

 2) it adds clarity to the code (you don't just have an unused class floating around)

 ## Usage
-There is an [example application](/Samples) consisting of one Host and one extension-library.
+There is an example application consisting of one [host](/ExtensionBridge.Sample.Host) and one [extension-library](/ExtensionBridge.Sample.Extension1).
 There are a lot of inline comments explaining how stuff works.